learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 ## Practicum: *Your-First-NSLog*

 The next lesson titled *Your-First-NSLog* contains your first hands-on Xcode project.
-Even though the task it expects is rather simple, acquinating yourself with Xcode is a task in itself.
+Even though the task it expects is rather simple, acquainting yourself with Xcode is a task in itself.
 While it isn't perfect, Xcode is one of the most fully functional IDEs in the developer ecosystem, combining a vast variety of tools with their owns depths of function.
 The layout of options, constantly changing with every update, can easily feel overwhelming to a new programmer.
 Get yourself acquainted with the current version of Xcode so you can more efficiently navigate your own tools!